py-cov-action/python-coverage-comment-action-v2-example/README.md

 # Example repo for Github Actions: Coverage Comment

 > **Note**
-> This is the example of the second version of this action.
-If you use the third, please see [here](https://github.com/py-cov-action/python-coverage-comment-action-v3-example).
+> This is the example of the v2 of this action.
+If you use v3, please see [here](https://github.com/py-cov-action/python-coverage-comment-action-v3-example).

 ## Badge